rwieruch/blog_robinwieruch_content/react-js-windows-setup.md

 +++
 title = "A simple React.js on Windows Setup" description = "A concise step by step guide on how to setup React.js on Windows for your PC.
-In a few steps, you will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications in Windows ..." date = "2018-02-20T13:50:46+02:00" tags = ["React", "Web Development"] categories = ["React", "Web Development"]
+In a few steps, you will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Windows ..." date = "2018-02-20T13:50:46+02:00" tags = ["React", "Web Development"] categories = ["React", "Web Development"]